pvs-hd-tea/TCrules/DOCUMENTATION.md

 	rules.json
 	test.py
 	train.py
 ACCOUNTING.md
 DOCUMENTATION.md
 README.md
 LICENSE
 ```
-In the table below, the main files and their description can be found:
+In the table below the main files and their description can be found:

 | File | Description |
 | ---  | ---         |